Cypermethrin

 Cypermethrin (CP) is a synthetic pyrethroid used as an insecticide in large-scale commercial agricultural applications as well as in consumer products for domestic purposes.
 It behaves as a fast-acting neurotoxin in insects.
 It is easily degraded on soil and plants but can be effective for weeks when applied to indoor inert surfaces.
+It is a non-systemic and non-volatile insecticide that acts by contact and ingestion, used in agriculture and in pest control products.
 Exposure to sunlight, water and oxygen will accelerate its decomposition.
-Cypermethrin is highly toxic to fish, bees and aquatic insects, according to the National Pesticides Telecommunications Network (NPTN).
-It is found in many household ant and cockroach killers, including Raid, Ortho, Combat, ant chalk, and some products of Baygon in Southeast Asia.
+Cypermethrin is highly toxic to fish, bees and aquatic insects, according to the National Pesticide Information Center (NPIC) (previously National Pesticides Telecommunication Network) in the USA.
+It is found in many household ant and cockroach killers, including Raid, Ortho, Combat, ant chalk, and some variants of Baygon in Southeast Asia.

 Uses

 Cypermethrin is used in agriculture to control ectoparasites which infest cattle, sheep, and poultry.

 Human exposure

 Cypermethrin is moderately toxic through skin contact or ingestion.
 It may cause irritation to the skin and eyes.
 Symptoms of dermal exposure include numbness, tingling, itching, burning sensation, loss of bladder control, incoordination, seizures and possible death.
+Excessive exposure can cause nausea, headache, muscle weakness, salivation, shortness of breath and seizures.

 Pyrethroids may adversely affect the central nervous system.
 Human volunteers given dermal doses of 130 μg/cm^{2} on the earlobe experienced local tingling and burning sensations.
 One man died after eating a meal cooked in a 10% cypermethrin/oil mix that was mistakenly used for cooking oil.
 Shortly after the meal, the victim experienced nausea, prolonged vomiting, stomach pains, and diarrhea which progressed to convulsions, unconsciousness and coma.
 Other family members exhibited milder symptoms and survived after hospital treatment.

 It may cause allergic skin reactions in humans.
-Excessive exposure can cause nausea, headache, muscle weakness, salivation, shortness of breath and seizures.

 In humans, cypermethrin is deactivated by enzymatic hydrolysis to several carboxylic acid metabolites, which are eliminated in the urine.
 Worker exposure to the chemical can be monitored by measurement of the urinary metabolites, while severe overdosage may be confirmed by quantitation of cypermethrin in blood or plasma.